Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model: Result

-In the process of data pre-processing for one trial signals (40x8064), the baseline signals (40x384) have been cut in 3 segments (3 40x128), and calculate the mean value of the baseline signals (1 40x128).
-And the data without baseline signals cut in 60 segments (60 40x128) then minus the baseline signals mean value, get the preprocessed signals (40x7680).
-For each time sample point, the 32 channels EEG signals are mapped into a 9x9 matrixes (as shown in Fig.\ref{2D_DEAP}), get the 2D electrode topological structure (7680 9x9) with Z-score normalization.
-Final, the signals are cut into 60 segments with 1s length (60 9x9x128), and the 1s length was reported as the most suitable time window length in \cite{RN587}.
-The final data size of EEG signals after processing is 76800 9x9x128.
-The 8 channels physiological signals cut into 60 segments with 1s length in each channel, and the final data size of physiological signals in each channel after processing is 76800 128x1.
+In the process of data pre-processing for one trial signals (a 40x8064 matrix, the row of the matrix contains 32 channels EEG signals and 8 channels peripheral physiological signals, and the column of the matrix contains 3s baseline and 60s stimulation signals with 128Hz) in DEAP dataset, the baseline signals (a 40x384 matrix) have been cut into 3 segments (each segment is a 40x128 matrix), and the mean value (a 40x128 matrix) of the baseline signals are calculated.
+And the data without baseline signals are cut into 60 segments (each segment is a 40x128 matrix) then minus the baseline signals mean value to get the preprocessed signals (a 40x7680 matrix, and the column of the matrix contains 60s signals with 128Hz).
+For each time sampling point, the 32 channels EEG signals are mapped into a 9x9 matrix (as shown in Fig.\ref{2D_DEAP}), getting the 2D electrode topological structure (a 9x9x7680 matrix) with Z-score normalization.
+Finally, the signals are cut into 60 segments with 1s length (each segment is a 9x9x128 matrix), and the 1s length was reported as the most suitable time window length in \cite{RN587}.
+In addition, we compare the High Scale CNN's performance with four different length time windows of 0.5s, 1s, 2s, 3s, and the result is shown in Table \ref{Time}.
+It is easy to see, the High Scale CNN model achieves the highest accuracy with the 1s length time windows.
+So we set the length of the segment to 1 second based on the model's performance.
+The final data size of EEG signals after processing is 76800 instances (the 76800 is calculated by 32 participants$\times$40 trails$\times$60s), and the dimension of each instance is 9x9x128.
+The 8 channels peripheral physiological signals are cut into 60 segments with 1s length in each modality, and the final data size of peripheral physiological signals in each modality after processing is 76800 instances, and the dimension of each instance is 128x1.
+In the DEAP dataset, the preprocessed data is randomly partitioned into 10 equal-size subsamples, and each subsample contains 7680 instances.
+So, there are 69120 instances in the training set, and 7680 instances in the test set in each fold of validation processes.

-The dataset could be segmented in four classes low arousal low valence (LALV), high arousal low valence (HALV), low arousal high valence (LAHV), high arousal high valence (HAHV) based on the arousal and valence value with the threshold of 5 respectively, and the corresponding instance numbers are shown in Table \ref{InsDEAP}.

-Fig \ref{PDEAP} shows the distribution of emotion classes in DEAP.
-The red points are calculated by the mean value of the corresponding class labels on Arousal-Valence data, and it could represent the labels in two-dimensional space such as the LALV (2.95, 3.51), HALV (6.64, 3.07), LAHV (3.44, 6.42), HAHV (6.58, 7.11).
-Then we calculate the Euclidean distance between various class labels and using the standard normal distribution to calculate the classification score reliability.
-In each channel, we calculate the final classification score through classification score from CNN model and classification score reliability, and use the standard deviation of final classification score to represent the corresponding channel reliability, then calculate the result of multimodal information integration.